Date: Saturday 11th May 2019

 Venue: The Arc Centre, 98b St Paul Street, London N1 7DF

-Open: to people who have trained with Story Massage (with the option of bringing a guest for the same cost as your ticket)
+Open: to people who have trained with Story Massage (with the option of bringing a paying guest)

 We do hope that you can join us for our first ever Story Massage Conference:

 - Top speakers to offer insights and inspiration to help you develop and extend your practice in Story Massage.
 Our speakers and guest panel are all trained in Story Massage so everyone will be speaking the same language.